Lake County Examiner: History

 On 22 May 1900, a fire burned most of Lakeview.
 There were no deaths, but 64 buildings were destroyed.
 Only two downtown business structures survived the fire.
 However, the Examiner staff rescued enough equipment and material to publish a special edition the day after the fire.

 In 1905, C. Oscar Metzker became the newspaper's publisher.
 Metzker installed a linotype machine to streamline the typesetting process.
 At about the same time, the Examiner began publishing eight pages per issue with eight columns per page.
 In the early 1900s, the newspaper added political cartoons and a regular "Candidate Column" to discuss political candidates.
 Upbeat business articles about Lake County were common along with announcements for community events and meetings.
 Editorials offered opinions on politics, economic issues, and legal decisions.
 During this period, the Examiner also printed short stories and poems along with advice on women's fashions.
 However, public notices for land and mining claims remained an important revenue source for the newspaper.

 In 1911, the Examiner was purchased by Fred P. Cronemiller, who also owned the Evening Herald in Klamath Falls, Oregon.
 His son, G. D. Cronemiller, became editor and publisher of the Examiner when his father died in 1924.
 In 1935, Cronemiller sold the Examiner to C. J. Gillette and Hugh McGilvra.
 In 1940, the owners of the Examiner purchased the Lake Country Tribune and absorbed it into their publication.

 In 1967, the Examiner was sold to Dave and Micke Trussell, who sold it in 1976 to Earl G. Parsons.
 In 1979, Parsons sold the paper to Ifft-Scripps Newspaper, Inc., which was acquired by Pioneer Newspapers, Inc. in 1983.
 The company was renamed to Pioneer News Group in 2013 and sold its papers to Adams Publishing Group in 2017.

+As of 2026, the paper only has one full-time reporter.